See what is active.

 That is why Tally exists.
 Local.
 Small.
 Native.
 Out of the way.

-Built for signal, not noise.
+Built for signal, not noise

-Everything lives in ~/.tally.json.
 No account.
 No sync.
 No cloud.
 No telemetry.
 Your data stays on your machine.

-SwiftUI and AppKit.
 Under 5 MB.
 No Electron.
 It feels like it belongs on your Mac because it does.

 Three agents.
 One place to watch them.

-Option + Shift + T from anywhere.
+From anywhere.
 Requires Accessibility permission.

 Same local store.
 No server.
 No daemon.